 With her eyes set on a medal at the 2020 Olympic Games in Tokyo, she pursues her goal with a quiet focus, pushed forward not only by the will to win but also by the athlete’s purest motivation—sheer passion for the sport.
 Passion is indeed something Gaelle exudes, and it makes being around her an unforgettable, uplifting and inspiring experience.
 Armed with her unstoppable attitude and backed by a family of athletes and a team betting on her, she’s bound to achieve whatever she sets out to do.

-Read the full interview in the ARKISTO fanzine.
+Read the full interview by Irma Kubisty in the first issue of the ARKISTO fanzine.